MrPrattASH/Game_Design_In_Construct_3/module_5_flapping_bird_booleans/README.md

 5. How to create custom animations for sprites
 6. How to use Boolean variables to control in game events like invincibility power-ups.

+## Self-Assessment Quiz:
+Complete [this self-assessment quiz](https://docs.google.com/forms/d/e/1FAIpQLScFE0QglHzTDoQNCJ7IBRePG-g_yIlFhuELbYWb1EApbqQ6eQ/viewform?usp=sf_link) after completing the tutorial.
+If after completing the self-assessment form, you find you are still missing content knowledge, go back through that section of the tutorial to solidify that knowledge *before moving on to the next module*.

 ## Boolean Variables

 Last tutorial we learned that an **string or "str"** is a text variable.
 In contrast, a **boolean or "bool"** is like a "switch"; Booleans are either **True** or **False**.
 For Example, let's assume we have a sprite with an instance variable *invincibility* set as a Bool: